jeremynoesen/BoneBot/README.md

 ```

 ## Docker
-If you wish to run BoneBot in a Docker container, you can use the following `Dockerfile` to create the image, and the following `docker-compose.yml` to run the container.
+If you wish to run BoneBot in a Docker container, you can create the following `Dockerfile` to create the image, and the use following `docker-compose.yml` to run the container.
 ### Dockerfile
 ```Dockerfile
 FROM ubuntu:20.04 as runtime
 ENV DEBIAN_FRONTEND=noninteractive

 RUN apt update
 RUN apt install default-jre-headless wget locales -y

 WORKDIR /app